GamesCreed

 Sherlock Holmes Chapter One

 Now for the characterization and plot.
 Some choices were made, and we can’t be sure were the right ones.
-The story in Sherlock Holmes Chapter One is pretty straightforward and even interesting at times, but the way they decided to portray sherlock is just weird.
+The story in Sherlock Holmes Chapter One is pretty straightforward and even interesting at times, but the way they decided to portray Sherlock is just weird.
 Being a prequel, Sherlock does not have his faithful companion, John Watson, with him.
 Instead, his interactions and thought processes are resolved via an imaginary friend, who, to make things even more confusing, is also called John, because why not?
 Who can forget Sherlock Holmes’s faithful companion, a figment of his imagination called…John.

 Sherlock Holmes Chapter One is a fun game, but there is a lot of work for improvement.
 The mystery-solving core mechanics are interesting and challenging, but the rest of the game just feels superfluous.
-If you like Sherlock Holmes, you better stick to Cumberbatch’s version, and if you like detective games, there are better options, like L.A.
+If you like Sherlock Holmes, you’d better stick to Cumberbatch’s version, and if you like detective games, there are better options, like L.A.
 Noir or Murdered: Soul Suspect.

 3.5